axios/axios/README.md

     firstName: 'Fred'
   },

-  // sintaxe alternative to send data into the body
+  // syntax alternative to send data into the body
   // method post
   // only the value is sent, not the key
   data: 'Country=Brasil&City=Belo Horizonte',